fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.Protected.DataProtectionAPI/docs/README.md

 - Dependency: requires at least Fededim.Extensions.Configuration.Protected version 1.0.14
 - Breaking change: removed anymore needed DataProtectionAPIConfigurationBuilderExtensions
 - Refinement: adapted DataProtectionAPIProtectConfigurationData according to the new IProtectProviderConfigurationData, streamlined its constructors and added missing comments
+- Improvement: added unit testing project Fededim.Extensions.Configuration.Protected.DataProtectionAPITest with an extensive test on all existing configuration providers

 # Detailed guide

 You can find a [detailed article on CodeProject](https://www.codeproject.com/Articles/5374311/Fededim-Extensions-Configuration-Protected-the-ult) explaning the origin, how to use it and the main point of the implementation.